microsoft/botframework-cli/packages/orchestrator/README.md

 Create an evaluation report on assessing prediction against ground-truth instances.
 This command can execute an independent assessment of a prediction set against a ground-truth set, it does not require a base model that other Orchestrator commands may need.
+This mode is activated if a "--prediction" argument is provided to the "test" command.

 ```
 USAGE